BLCM/bl3mods/Apocalyptech/gear_changes/red_text_explainer/README.md

 "all effects on card" instead of a custom description, but there are a few cases where that could still be tweaked, so you'll have a double-description.

-This mod should be current up through DLC6 (Director's Cut).
+This mod should be current up through Vault Card 3.

 **Translation Information:** The code which generates this mod now supports translations pretty easily.
 If you want to contribute a translation to this